-Appendix A.1.
-How to use Data Arrays to map to/from Card-Point-Sub addresses
+6.1 Using Data Arrays to Map to/from Card-Point-Sub Addresses

 Some commands derive a c-p-s address by inspecting a FieldServer Data Array.
 Others receive data from a device and modify the data in an array based on the c-p-s address.
 This section explains how to make the connection between an index into a Data Array and a c-p-s address.